-This question was submitted by a user and answered by a volunteer of our choice.

 - Statement of financial position

 A statement of financial position is also known as a balance sheet.
-It comprises of a companies assets, liabilities, and equity.
+It comprises a company’s assets, liabilities, and equity.
 With the help of a balance sheet, the financial position of a company is displayed on a particular date which is usually at the end of a fiscal period.

 Presentation of a balance sheet.